 Conclusions

-The scriptures that we have cited make it clear that ignorance that certain types of behavior are sins is not a satisfactory excuse for engaging in such behaviors.
-We believe this includes what a person says.
+The scriptures that we have cited make it clear that without some form of atonement, even unintentional sins will not be forgiven by God.
+We believe that this includes what a person says, in addition to their other actions.
 [For a discussion of what the Bible states in this regard, click on “What Does the Bible Say about What We Say?]

-We also think there is valid reason to believe that ignorance that certain types of thoughts are sins is not a satisfactory excuse for entertaining such thoughts.
-In this regard, Jesus Christ asserts in Matthew 5:27-28: “You have heard that it was said to those of old, ‘You shall not commit adultery.’
-But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart.”
-We believe the same principle applies to every other type of immoral thought that a person has.
+There is also valid reason to believe that immoral thoughts, even if they are unintentional, are sins.
+In this regard, Jesus Christ asserts in Matthew 5:27-28: “You have heard that it was said to those of old, ‘You shall not commit adultery,’ But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart.”
+And, it is our belief that it is reasonable to infer that the same principle also applies to every other type of immoral thought of a person.

-For genuine Christians (i.e., those who have truly trusted in Jesus Christ as their Savior), the atonement sacrifice for all their sins was made by Him when He died on a cross.
-Subsequently, when genuine Christians sincerely confess their sins to God in accordance with 1 John 1:9, God will forgive them for having committed those sins.
-However, it is important to understand that sincere confession necessitates authentic repentance.
-Therefore, if there is not authentic repentance, forgiveness should not be expected.
+For genuine Christians (i.e., those who have sincerely trusted in Jesus Christ as their Savior), the sacrifice for all their sins was made by Jesus when He died on a cross to atone for the sins of every person who trusts in Him for eternal salvation.
+As a result, when genuine Christians subsequently sincerely confess their sins to God in accordance with 1 John 1:9, God will forgive them for having committed those sins.
+And, one way of ascertaining if a Christian’s confession of his (or her) sins is sincere is by determining if that person’s confession is accompanied by authentic repentance.
 [For a discussion of the importance of both confession and repentance, click on “Are Both Confession and Repentance Necessary?]